How to Fly FPV in the Winter!

 Flying From Inside the Car

-One way to keep yourself warm when flying in the winter is to do it from inside the car and turn on the heater :D
+One way to stay warm while flying FPV drones in winter is to do it from inside your car with the heater on.

-If you still want to fly with decent range, one work around is to extend the antennas or use external receivers and place them on the roof of the car.
+If you aim to fly with a decent range, a workaround is to extend the antennas or use external receivers, placing them on the roof of the car.

-For example, you could use an SMA extension cable with a magnetic base for your radio transmitter.
-These extension cables work for 900MHz (Crossfire & R9M) and 2.4GHz.
-However note that there will be signal loss to a long coaxial cable, therefore you can also consider mounting the transmitter module outside instead but that’s more complicated to do.
+For instance, you can use an SMA extension cable with a magnetic base for your radio transmitter.
+These cables are suitable for both 900MHz (Crossfire & ExpressLRS) and 2.4GHz systems (ExpressLRS, Ghost, Frsky).
+Keep in mind, though, that a long coaxial cable can also lead to signal loss.
+Alternatively, consider mounting the transmitter module outside the car, although this can be more complex.

-For video link, you could put an external receiver on top of your car, and connect it to your goggles with a long AV cable.
-The FuriousFPV Dock-King used to be the best option because it has built-in magnet that will stick to metal, however they have stopped making it.
-You can probably DIY something like I did here and get it 3D printed.
+For the video link, you can mount an external receiver on top of your car and connect it to your goggles with a long AV cable.
+The FuriousFPV Dock-King was a preferred choice due to its built-in magnet that adheres to metal, but it’s no longer in production.
+Alternatively, you can DIY something like I did here and get it 3D printed.

-The displays in FPV goggles can steam up in the winter due to temperature difference.
-I’ve found if you keep them in a warm place before use, such as on your forehead or just leave them plug in for 10 minutes, can help a lot.
+FPV goggles can steam up in winter due to temperature differences.
+I’ve found pre-warming them before use, such as placing them on your forehead or just leave them plugged in for 10 minutes, can help.

 Flying at Night

-Days grow shorter in the winter, for people with a 9-to-5 job might miss the opportunity to fly in day light.
+Days grow shorter in the winter, for people with a 9-to-5 job might miss the opportunity to fly during the day.
 You could however fly FPV at night with a good low light capable camera.
 Check out this article where I explain how to fly at night, and compared a few great FPV cameras for night flying.
-The cameras I tested in that post might be a little outdated, to update you on the latest cameras that do well in low light.
+The cameras I tested in that post are mostly analog, if you use digital system, here are other options.

 If you need a Nano size camera for night time flying, the Toothless 2 Nano starlight is a pretty good choice.
 Make sure to get the Starlight version for low light though.
 Buy Foxeer Toothless 2 Nano Starlight: